 Aurelien Baillon is Professor of Economics of Uncertainty, in the Behavioral Economics group.
 His work focuses on individual decision making under risk and ambiguity.
-Through both empirical and theoretical studies, his research addresses issues in subjective probability elicitation, models of attitude towards risk and ambiguity, and aggregation of expert opinions.
+Through both empirical and theoretical studies, his research addresses issues in subjective probability elicitation, models of attitude towards risk and ambiguity, and aggregation of expert opinions (Personal website).